Eight-hour day movement

 The eight-hour day movement (also known as the 40-hour week movement or the short-time movement) was a social movement that appeared in various countries to regulate the length of a working day.
 The goal was preventing excesses and abuses of working time.

 The modern movement originated in the Industrial Revolution in Britain, where industrial production in large factories transformed working life.
 At that time, the working day could range from 10 to 16 hours, the work week was typically six days, and child labour was common.
 Since the 19th century, the eight-hour workday has been gradually adopted in various countries and industries, with widespread adoption occurring in the first half of the 20th century.

 History

 Sixteenth century

-In 1573, Philip II of Spain established an eight-hour work day for the construction workers in the American Viceroyalties by a royal edict known as Ordenanzas de Felipe II, or Ordinances of Philip II.
+In 1593, Philip II of Spain established an eight-hour work day for the construction workers in the American Viceroyalties by a royal edict known as Ordinances of Philip II (Ordenanzas de Felipe II).
 This established:

 An exception was applied to mine workers, whose work day was limited to seven hours.
 These working conditions were also applied to natives in the Spanish America, who also kept their own legislation organised in "Indian republics" where they elected their own mayors.